Horizon-independent Preconditioner Design for Linear Predictive Control

 Since the preconditioner matrix $L_{N}$ is block-diagonal with only~$L$ on its main diagonal, the matrix symbol for $L_{N}$ is simply~$L$.
 The spectral bounds in Section~\ref{sec:specRes:bounds} can then be extended to the preconditioned matrix $H_{L}$ by simply replacing $\mathcal{P}_{H_{c}}$ in Theorem~\ref{thm:dense:hessEig:condLimit} with $\mathcal{P}_{H_{L}}$ given by

 where $\bar{L} \coloneqq L^{-1}$.
-This analysis requires $L_{N}$ to be block Toeplitz, which may not be the case for preconditioners computed using the entire Hessian matrix, unless such a constraint is added to their computation.
+A similar substitution can be made when $\mathcal{G}$ is Schur-stable by using $\mathcal{P}_{H}$ in \eqref{eq:precond:toepSymbol} with Corollary~\ref{cor:stableHessEig}.
+This analysis requires $L_{N}$ to be block Toeplitz, which may not be the case for many methods of computing the preconditioner, unless such a constraint is added to its computation.